mumble-voip/mumble/README.md

 It is called Static OS X Server and can be downloaded from the main webpage.

 Once downloaded it can be run in the same way as on any other Unix-like system.
-For more information please see the 'Running Murmur on Unix-like systems' above.
+For more information please see the [Running Murmur on Unix-like systems](#Running-Murmur-on-Unix-like-systems).

 ### Running Murmur on Win32

 Doubleclick the Murmur icon to start murmur.
 There will be a small icon on your taskbar from which you can view the log.

-To set the superuser password, run murmur with the parameters '-supw <password>'.
+To set the superuser password, run murmur with the parameters `-supw <password>`.

 ### Bandwidth usage